 Each process group builds upon the former and informs the latter process group.

-The components within each process group will vary depending on the industry (and vary with project complexity), but certain common standards are witnessed across all industries.
+The components within each process group will vary depending on the industry.
+They also vary with project complexity.
+However, certain common standards are witnessed across all industries.

 The following sections provide a generic framework for supporting your company’s operations planning project.

-The components within each process group will vary depending on the industry (and vary with project complexity), but certain common standards are witnessed across all industries.
+The components within each process group will vary depending on the industry.
+They also vary with project complexity.
+However, certain common standards are witnessed across all industries.

 Project Schedule GANTT for Operations Planning